Parsa307/My-MPV-Config/README.md

 # My MPV Config

 This is my custom configuration for [mpv](https://mpv.io/), a powerful and customizable media player.
 It's optimized for a smooth playback, and a good default experience.
-Suitable for anime watching.
-Tested on Arch Linux.
+Suitable for **Anime** watching.
+Tested on **Arch Linux**.

 ⚠️ Windows Users, If you're experiencing freezing issues, Please don't open a GitHub Issue regrading that.
 You could try undoing this [commit](https://github.com/Parsa307/My-MPV-Config/commit/1302797647384ee899a4a5f72a33fd7305ac8beb), Downside it uses More System Memory.